Sunday, December 17, 2023

 One of a brilliant student of our batch opines, “Dr. Sadia's brief but impactful presence left a lasting impression on me.
 Her teaching style and expertise in research methodology won my heart, making the subject come alive with practical applications.”

-She goes on saying, “in just two weeks, Dr. Sadia's teaching approach for research methodology struck a perfect balance between theory and practice.
+She goes on saying, “in just two weeks, Dr. Sadia's teaching approach for RM struck a perfect balance between theory and practice.
 Her on-point guidance and practical demonstrations made the subject truly awesome to learn,” she concludes.

 A cursory glance gives an impression this man on podium is a Spokesperson for the US State Department, but actually its our very own Dr. Bahramand Shah (a beguiler).

-A female student (while not being gullible) observes that “Dr. Barhamand Shah's serious demeanor and focused approach greatly impressed me.
-His concise and direct communication style ensured efficient delivery of information, while his unwavering professionalism maintained a high level of decorum throughout the course.”
+A female student (while not being gullible) observes that “Dr. Barhamand Shah's serious demeanor and focused approach greatly inspired me.
+His concise, direct style ensured clarity, and his professional poise sustains a high standard of conduct throughout the course.”

 Sharing light moments with Dr. Munawar Hussain